wattsxx/Group-Project-2/README.md

 - Nakul Sajan      [@nakulsajan](https://www.github.com/nakulsajan)

+## The Dataset

+IMDb is the largest database of movies and television shows.
+This dataset consists of the top 250 movies IMDb rates since 1921 through 2022.
+This list contains pertinent information to these 250 movies including, rank, year, rating, budget and box office.
+This list was last updated in 2022 and doesn’t contain any movies in 2023.
+The columns are rank, which lists the rank the movie is out of 250, rated by IMDb.
+Name, which lists the movie name.
+Year, which displays the year the movie was released.
+Rating shows the movie critics’ rating of the movie out of 10.
+Genre shows the genre of the movie out of broad categories such as horror, action, or thriller.
+Certificate displays whether the movie was G, PG, PG-13, or R. Run_time shows the timestamp of the length of the movie.
+Tagline displays a famous line from each movie.
+Budget shows the amount of money they spent to make the movie.
+Box_office shows the amount of money the movie made from theaters.
+Casts lists all the actors that performed in the movie.
+Directors, lists the director(s) who directed the movie.
+Writers lists the writers who made the movie.
+We found this data set through Kaggle.

 ## Questions and Significance

 Question 1: Does the amount budgeted for a movie affect the success at the box office, and is there a trend between the ROI and their movie rating?